 The DRMAA 1.0 specification was written originally with a procedural C-language slant.
 As such, several aspects of the DRMAA interface needed to be altered slightly to better fit with object-oriented languages.
 Among the aspects that changed are variable and method naming and the error structure.

-Although this document can be seen as stand-alone, it still bases on the concepts defined in the DRMAA 1.0 specification.
-The text refers to the respective chapter of the DRMAA standard whenever it is necessary.
+Although this document can be seen as stand-alone, it still bases on the concepts defined in the DRMAA 1.0 grid recommendation (GFD.22).
+The text refers to the respective chapter of GFD.22 whenever it is necessary.